zoedesimone/wwr-semantic-segmentation/README.md

 We create two kinds of image pair datasets for the FCN Architecture and the Segformer architecture.

-Original images are resize and normalized for the FCN architecture.
+Original images are resized and normalized for the FCN architecture.
 ![Figure1](/fig/Figure1.png)

 We obtain SegFormer model labels including exterior windows, by using a pre-trained